nocobase/docs/docs/en-US/welcome/release/20240519-changelog.md

 #### Support for `application/www-x-form-urlencoded` Data Format

-Previously, request nodes only supported JSON format (`application/json`) for the body part of the Content-Type.
-After the upgrade, they also support configuring form format data in key-value pairs.
+Previously, request node only supported JSON format (`application/json`) for the body part of the Content-Type.
+After the upgrade, it also support configuring form format data in key-value pairs.

 <img src="https://static-docs.nocobase.com/202405191514472.png"/>

 #### String Template Support for Value Input Fields

-Previously, the value input fields in the "Request Headers" and "Request Parameters" sections of request nodes only supported pure input or variable selection.
+Previously, the value input fields in the "Headers" and "Parameters" sections of request node only supported pure input or variable selection.
 After the upgrade, you can directly enter a string with embedded variables.
 It will be automatically parsed as the final string value before sending the request.

 <img src="https://static-docs.nocobase.com/202405191514748.png"/>

-### Workflow Custom Action Events
+### Workflow Custom Action Event

-The "Trigger Workflow" action button, previously bound to the "After Action" event, has been split and renamed to "Custom Action Events" (commercial plugin).
+The "Trigger Workflow" action button, previously bound to the "Post-Action" event, has been split and renamed to "Custom Action Event" (commercial plugin).
 The previously added action buttons in the open-source version can still be used, but no longer supported for new additions.
-Please use the new "Custom Action Events" instead.
+Please use the new "Custom Action Event" instead.
 See the [Usage Manual](https://docs-cn.nocobase.com/handbook/workflow/plugins/custom-action-trigger) for more information.

 <img src="https://static-docs.nocobase.com/202405191515770.png"/>